jaminthorns/vscode-gitterm/ideas.md

 There should be a command (with a default keybinding) that lets you select a reference (branch/tag/commit) to view the active file at.

+# Non-default Open Action for Revision/Diff/File ❗

+The `gitterm.show.*` config settings allow the user to specify whether they'd like a revision/diff/file to be opened in an editor or a terminal, but sometimes it still makes sense to open in the other choice.
+The config should be changed to indicate that it's a default preference, and an action should be added to open in the other option.